top of page

 Community

-We are a community of interdisciplinary researchers, clinicians, learners, patient partners and community partners who are exploring novel strategies to improve the experience that occurs in our health system for individuals from structurally excluded and marginalized populations.
+We are a community of interdisciplinary researchers, health professionals, learners, patient partners, and community partners who are exploring novel strategies to improve the experience that occurs in our health system for individuals from structurally excluded and marginalized populations.

 Focus

-We will be striving to explore the key concepts of social determinants of health and its impact on our communities and health systems through an equity, diversity, inclusion, and accessibility (EDIA) and belonging lens.
+We will be striving to explore the key concepts of equity, accessibility, and belonging within our communities and health systems using social determinants of health and social accountability lens.
 We will be partnering with organizations, institutions and community groups to identify and evaluate strategies that move us forward.

 Image by Sam 🐷